kstandbridge/kengine_examples/README.md

     return 0;
 }
 ```
 You need to define the platform, in this case KENGINE_WIN32 as this will resolve macros to the correct platform specific calls.
 I'd rather this be explicit for now, as we could figure out the platform based on the compiler.
-However later I'd like to include the idea of specifying KENGINE_LIB or similar, whereby the translation unit has zero references to any specific platform and all of these platform macros will resolve to calling function pointers.
+However later I'd like to include the idea of specifying KENGINE_LIB or similar, whereby the translation unit has zero references to any specific platform and all of these PlatformXXX macros would resolve to calling function pointers.

 ## Multiple translation units
 You can include kengine.h in multiple translation units as by default it will only include protos, etc. You need to specify KENGINE_IMPLEMENTATION in a single translation unit which is where the definitions will be defined.